IainJackson90/pp3-maths-quiz/README.md

 13. Once linked, select 'Automatic deploys from' or 'Manual Deploy'
 14. The app will now be hosted on Heroku.

+- ## _Cloning the GitHub repository_

+This will download a full copy to your desktop

+1. Log into GitHub
+2. Find the repository you wish to clone
+3. Find the green code button top right corner
+4. Select "Local", copy the HTTPS URL
+5. Go to Codeanywhere and navigate to "New Workspace"
+6. Paste the URL into the space provided
+7. Click "Create"

+- ## _Forking the GitHub repository_

+Will allow you to create a copy of the repository so changes can be made that will not affect the original repository.

+1. Log into GitHub
+2. Find the repository you wish to fork
+3. Find the "Fork" drop down in the top right corner second from last
+4. Select "Create"

 # Technologies Used

 - [Codeanywhere](https://app.codeanywhere.com/) to write the code